dguillaume24/Dashboard--Sales-performances-/README.md

 - **Profit**: Profit/Loss incurred.

 # 1 Cleaning data
+## Finding null values
+No null values found
+## Remove duplicates and missing data
-- Remove duplicates: No duplicate
+- No duplicate found
 - No missing data
 Check to see if there are duplicates
 ## Format standardisation